-Teaching the Elements of Art
+Teaching the Elements of Art - one by one

 - Have you ever tried to draw a circle or a very straight line?
 Not trace one or use a template or ruler.
 No, just free-hand.
 It isn't that easy, you know, and those who wish to draw need to practice the art of drawing with lines.